mpscholten/opensourcelibs.com/README.md

 # opensourcelibs.com
 An index of cool open source libraries for your projects.

-When looking for a library to solve a specific problem, I usually google for "<the platform> <the problem>", e.g. "php validation".
+When looking for a library to solve a specific problem, I usually google for somethingl like "php validation".
 The issue is that unless a library is called like "awesome-validator-php", I will probably not find it.
 Especially when a library is new, it's hard to find it via google.
 This website is trying to solve that.

 # Running Local
 1. Clone the repository